Keen to try your luck on the famous Daly River or Katherine’s Gulf Region? Find out the best places to cast a line and get tips on how to get there.

 The Territory’s biggest river, the Victoria River, or the ‘Mighty Vic’ as it is known locally, flows into the Joseph Bonaparte Gulf on the Territory’s west coast.
 This is a big-tide river and fishing is best on neap tides when the water is clear.

-The Timber Creek township is located on the river about 250 kilometres from Katherine along the Victoria Highway.
+The Timber Creek township is located on the river about 250km from Katherine, along the Victoria Highway.
 The tide does not affect the river more than a few kilometres upstream of timber creek and some huge barramundi are caught each year near the little township.
-Big horse creek boat ramp, about seven kilometres west of Timber Creek, is the starting point for most anglers.
-Locals often travel 35 kilometres by boat downstream to Angalarri Creek and beyond to the junction with the Baines River for excellent barramundi fishing.
+Big horse creek boat ramp, about 7km west of Timber Creek, is the starting point for most anglers.
+Locals often travel by boat downstream to the Baines River for excellent barramundi fishing.

 Closer to Katherine is the Victoria River bridge.
 There are freshwater holes in this section of the river, the most popular being the Victoria River Gorge.
 Upstream from there, the ‘Vic’ meanders many kilometres inland, becoming a series of segmented pools, which can be fished from the shore and contain some surprisingly large barramundi.